-There is isolation requirements for all persons returning from foreign countries for 14 days.
-This is an obligation for all both public and private sector.
+All persons returning from foreign countries must be in isolation for 14 days.
+This obligation applies to both the public and the private sector.

 Public sector: State and municipal institutions are working remotely, e.g. State Revenue Service, The Register of Enterpises and Land register.
-After consulting chairpersons of regional courts, chairperson of the Supreme court is entitled to take necessary actions in order to suspend or otherwise limit any in-person court hearings.
+After consulting chairpersons of regional courts, the chairperson of the Supreme court is entitled to take necessary actions in order to suspend or otherwise limit any in-person court hearings.

-Private sector: There are no special requirements to organise work from home, but companies that are able to do so, are doing work remotely from home to the extent that is possible.
+Private sector: Companies are not obliged to organise home offices, but companies that are able to do so, have their employees working remotely from home to the extent that is possible.

-As of 19 March only customers with prior booking will be served in SEB branches.
-As of March 20, 2020 Citadele Bank branches will service clients only with a prior booking.
+Banks: As of 19 March 2020 only customers with prior booking will be served in SEB branches.

+As of 20 March 2020 Citadele Bank branches will service clients only with a prior booking.
 Other major banks continue to operate without similar restrictions, however they do encourage their clients to use services remotely.